Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

 Finally, the plots in the bottom row of Figure \ref{fig:power_market_HF_sens} show the effect of changing the subjective discount rate $\del$.
-By \eqref{eq:VF}, a larger value of $\del$ indicates that the agent is more impatient in that she prefers consuming earlier rather than later.
-In the plots, the solid black curves represent the default value of $\del=0.3$, the dashed blue curves represents the case of a more impatient agent with larger $\del=0.5$, and the dash-dotted green curves represent a more patient agent with smaller $\del=0.1$.
-The right plot indicate the expected pattern that more impatience (i.e. higher values of $\del$) leads to a smaller value function, since the utility of consumption is discounted at a higher rate.
-The middle plot indicates that, during austerity (i.e. when $x$ is small), the more impatient agent invests more in the risky asset and have a smaller austerity threshold $x_0$, which is reasonable.
-As $x$ becomes larger, the more impatient agent more quickly adjust her investment pattern from the austerity measure, and will eventually (i.e. as $x$ gets larger) invest more in the risky asset.
-Finally, as the right plot indicates, the more impatient agent consumes more than a more patient agent.
+By \cref{eq:VF}, a larger value of $\del$ indicates that the agent is more impatient in that she prefers consuming earlier rather than later.
+In the plots, the solid black curves represent the default value of $\del=0.1$, the dashed blue curves represents the case of a more impatient agent with larger $\del=0.2$, and the dash-dotted green curves represent a more patient agent with smaller $\del=0.02$.
+The bottom left plot of Figure \ref{fig:power_market_HF_sens} indicates that, during austerity (i.e. when $x$ is small), the more impatient agent invests more in the risky asset and have a smaller austerity threshold $x_0$, which is reasonable.
+As $x$ becomes larger, the more impatient agent more quickly adjust her investment pattern from the austerity measure, and will eventually (i.e. as $x$ gets larger) invest more-or-less the same amount as a more patient agent.
+As the bottom right plot of Figure \ref{fig:power_market_HF_sens} indicates, the more impatient agent consumes more than a more patient agent.
 These are also expected behavior.